Teckdegen/stellaai/README.md

 - 💾 **Local Storage**: Projects saved in your browser's local storage
 - 🌐 **Testnet/Mainnet Support**: Deploy to either Stacks Testnet or Mainnet
 - 🚨 **Enhanced Error Handling**: Detailed error messages with causes and solutions for deployment issues
+- 📜 **Command Line Deployment**: Deploy contracts from the command line with our standalone script

 ## Prerequisites